fmars/Learn-Linux/Pearls/README.md

-Learning Linux from solving problems in real world is the best way to learn Linux.
+Learning from real world problems is the best way to learn Linux.

-This folder are all real world problems.